ahm3dhany/Broken-Web-Application/README.md

 2. In in the address bar of your browser , force it to navigate to the admin page (i.e. http://localhost:8080/admin).

-3. Although you are logged in as a normal user, the "admin panel" page is shown and you can now delete any story or quote like if you are the administrator (some sort of privilege escalation).
+3. Although you are logged in as a normal user, the "admin panel" page is shown and you can now delete any story or quote like if you are the administrator.

 #### Identifying the vulnerability using _OWASP Zed Attack Proxy (ZAP):_